Migrate from LocalSolver to Hexaly

 Since November 2023, LocalSolver has become Hexaly.
 This new name is intended to better reflect what our solver has become, moving progressively from a solver based on local search techniques to a global optimization solver, combining numerous optimization techniques.
 For more information on this new identity, please consult the corresponding page on our blog.

 In addition to our commercial content, we have decided to deploy this identity to the heart of our existing products by changing all our APIs, binaries and installers.
 We invite all our users to take this step with us and adapt their software accordingly.
-However we are aware of the major changes this may represent for our customers.
+Although limited to a few class and function names, we are aware of the major changes this may represent for our customers.
 That is why, to ensure a smooth transition, the old APIs will be supported for a transition period of one year.
 You will find all the information you need to make this transition and the corresponding schedule below.

 Schedule